Everest Base Camp & Gokyo Lakes Trek

 Accommodation: Hotel

-Take the short flight from Lukla to Kathmandu this morning (approximately 45 minutes).
+Weather permitting, take the short flight from Lukla to Kathmandu this morning.
 Return to your accommodation and then enjoy some free time during the afternoon for further sightseeing or shopping.
 Located in the south of the city, Patan is also worth a visit with its own Durbar Square full of historic structures and statues of past kings.
 This evening it’s time to celebrate with a tongba (hot millet beer) and a plate of ziva (pastry fingers filled with cheese), while you relax your weary legs with your travelling companions and newfound friends.

 Day 19: Kathmandu